-- 1. Demonstrate knowledge of the use of technology in practice, which must include: - Electronic documentation systems - Virtual environments - Telehealth technology.
-B.4.15 (A,E) - 2.
+- 1. Demonstrate an understanding of the use of technology to support performance, participation, health and well-being.
+B.4.15 (A) - 2.
+Effectively document OT services to justify the need and rationale for OT services to ensure reimbursement of services.
+B 4.29 (B) - 3.
 Effectively interact through written, oral, and nonverbal communication with the client, family, significant others, colleagues, other health providers, and the public in a professionally acceptable manner.
-(C, E) - 3.
-Under the direction of an occupational therapist, collect, organize, and report on data for evaluation of client outcomes.
-(B.4.6) (C,D)

-- 4. Monitor and reassess, in collaboration with the client, caregiver, family, and significant others, the effect of occupational therapy intervention and the need for continued or modified intervention, and communicate the identified needs to the occupational therapist.
-(B.4.22) (A,B) - 5.
-Explain the importance of using psychometrically sound assessment tools when considering client needs, and cultural and contextual factors to deliver evidence-based intervention plans and strategies.
-Intervention plans and strategies must be client centered, culturally relevant, reflective of current occupational therapy practice, and based on available evidence.
-(B.4.4) (B,D) - 6.
-Provide direct interventions and procedures to persons, groups, and populations to enhance safety, health and wellness, and performance in occupations.
-This must include the ability to select and deliver occupations and activities, preparatory methods and tasks (including therapeutic exercise), education and training, and advocacy.
-(B.4.10) (A,B) - 7.
-Monitor and reassess, in collaboration with the client, caregiver, family, and significant others, the effect of occupational therapy intervention and the need for continued or modified intervention, and communicate the identified needs to the occupational therapist.
-(B.4.22) (D,E) - 8.
+B.4.22 (C) - 4.
+Demonstrate skills of collaboration with occupational therapists on therapeutic interventions.
+B4.22(A) - 5.
 Implement a discharge plan from occupational therapy services that was developed by the occupational therapist in collaboration with the client and members of the interprofessional team by reviewing the needs of the client, caregiver, family, and significant others; available resources; and discharge environment.
-B.4.28 (B) - 9.
+B.4.28(B) - 6.
 Demonstrate knowledge of various reimbursement systems, electronic documentation and other specific documentation requirements that affect the practice of occupational therapy.
-(D) - Demonstrate knowledge of various reimbursement systems and funding mechanisms (e.g., federal, state, third party, private payer), treatment/diagnosis codes (e.g., CPT®, ICD, DSM® codes), and coding and documentation requirements that affect consumers and the practice of occupational therapy.

-Documentation must effectively communicate the need and rationale for occupational therapy services.
-B.4.29 (B, D)

-- 11. Demonstrate use of commonly used abbreviations positive and negative buzzwords in documentation.
-(E) - 12.
+(D) - 7.
+Document interventions, outcomes, and discharge criteria in accordance with the framework document, federal and state guidelines, and 3rd party payers.
+B.4.29 (D) - 8.
+Demonstrate use of commonly used abbreviations positive and negative buzzwords in documentation.
+(E) - 9.
 Describe and document the OT process within the OT practice framework including the collection, organizing and reporting on patient/client data as well as psychosocial factors influencing occupational performance.
-(B.4.9) (A,B) - 13.
-Explain an understanding of the business aspects of practice including, but not limited to, financial management, billing, and coding.
-(B.5.3) (B,D,E) - 14.
+(B.4.9) (A,B) - 10.
 Demonstrate proper procedures to protect the rights and confidentiality of clients and patients.
-(C,D) - 15.
+(D) - 11.
 Demonstrate the role of the OTA in the evaluation, goal writing and intervention process.
-(A,B) - 16.
+(A,B) - 12.
 Complete documentation in proper SOAP format.
-(A) - 17.
+(A) - 13.
 Demonstrate the clinical reasoning process.
-(B) - 18.
+(B) - 14.
 Demonstrate effective documentation skills in recommending the need for termination of OT services, discharge summaries, recommendations and referrals.
-(B 4.28) (B,D)

-- 19. Design intervention plans from case information, synthesize data from assessment results, and clinical observations.
-(A,B) - 20.
+(B 4.28) (B,D) - 15.
+Design intervention plans from case information, synthesize data from assessment results, and clinical observations.
+(A,B) - 16.
 Demonstrate understanding of effective documentation of the ongoing processes for quality improvement and the implementation of appropriate changes when necessary.
+(D)

-(C,D) - 21.
-Demonstrate occupationally-based intervention goals, plans and strategies based on client needs and data gathered.
-(A, B) - 22.
-Participate in the documentation of ongoing processes for quality management and improvement (e.g., outcome studies analysis and client engagement surveys) and implement program changes as needed to demonstrate quality of services.
-(B.5.7) (B,D)
+17. Demonstrate occupationally-based intervention goals, plans and strategies based on client needs and data gathered.
+(A,B)